-A hardware breakpoint is initiated by assertion of the BKPT input.
+Assertion of the BKPT input initiates a hardware breakpoint.
 The CPU responds by initiating a breakpoint-acknowledge read cycle in CPU space.
 It places \$00001E on the address bus.
-(The breakpoint acknowledge code of %0000 is placed in AD-DR[19:16], the breakpoint number value of %111 is placed in ADDR[4:2], and ADDR1 is set to one, indicating a hardware breakpoint.)
+(The breakpoint acknowledge code of %0000 is placed in ADDR[19:16], the breakpoint number value of %111 is placed in ADDR[4:2], and ADDR1 is set to one, indicating a hardware breakpoint.)